lordvaider/lordvaider.github.io/_posts/2024-11-18-Irodov-Ka-Baap-Problem-3.md

-# IKB - Subset Sum
+# IKB - Subarray Sum

 # Problem
 You are given two integer arrays $$A$$ and $$B$$, such that $$|A| = n$$ and $$|B| = m$$.
 Further all elements of $$A$$ are in the range $$[ 1, \cdots, m ] $$ and all elements of $$B$$ are in the range $$ [ 1, \cdots, n ] $$.